-My heart is happy because I got to get some woodworking in, I salvaged some wonderful wood, and created a piece I am sure to treasure and can be passed down with all the memories it holds.
+My heart is happy because I get some woodworking in.
+I salvage some wonderful wood, and create a piece I am sure to treasure.
+Also, it is full with all the memories it holds.

 If you come away inspired to give DIY a try, that is what I’m all about.
-Our house can be made a home with simple things to give it a story.
+Our house is a home with simple things to create a story.
 Do pin and share to inspire others.

-Don’t forget to stop by my shop to see the latest additions, including my ticking pillows seen above!
+Don’t forget to stop by my shop to see the latest additions.

 AND…Be sure to sign up for my newsletter to get updated in your inbox, and get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!